100 Notable alumni of

 -

 Leonard Bernstein was an American conductor, composer, pianist, music educator, author, and humanitarian.
-Considered to be one of the most important conductors of his time, he was the first American conductor to receive international acclaim.
-According to music critic Donal Henahan, he was "one of the most prodigiously talented and successful musicians in American history".
-Bernstein was the recipient of many honors, including seven Emmy Awards, two Tony Awards, sixteen Grammy Awards including the Lifetime Achievement Award, and the Kennedy Center Honor.
+Considered to be one of the most important conductors of his time, he was the first American-born conductor to receive international acclaim.
+Bernstein was "one of the most prodigiously talented and successful musicians in American history" according to music critic Donal Henahan.
+Bernstein's honors and accolades include seven Emmy Awards, two Tony Awards, and 16 Grammy Awards (including the Lifetime Achievement Award) as well as an Academy Award nomination.
+He received the Kennedy Center Honor in 1981.

 -